Dude, Not Funny!

 - Justice League episode "Kid's Stuff" has Batman, Superman, Wonder Woman and Green Lantern magically transformed into kids.
 Batman remains the closest to his adult counterpart, composed and grim, while the others are hyper, childish and sometimes a danger to themselves or others.
 When changed back to normal, Wonder Woman light-heartedly comments that it was nice being a kid again.
 Batman responds that "I haven't been a kid since I was eight years oldnote ."

-- Some of Rainbow Dash's pranks are seen as this by the other ponies.
+- My Little Pony: Friendship Is Magic: Some of Rainbow Dash's pranks are seen as this by the other ponies.
 For example, In the episode "Luna Eclipsed", she shocks Pinkie Pie with a lightning cloud.
 Not only did it scare her, Spike was startled and dropped his candy (in a pose that implied he was choking).
 Twilight Sparkle scolded at RD for her prank.

 - Spongebob Squarepants: In "Fools in April", SpongeBob pulls several harmless pranks to various people at work during April Fools' Day.
 Squidward gets fed up with his pranks and decides to pull one on SpongeBob.
 The prank involved SpongeBob stepping in a snare trap, flung/smacked all around the Krusty Krab, sliding through Bubble Bass' rear end, and landing into a trash can after a fall from the ceiling.
 This results in SpongeBob running out of the Krusty Krab crying, the patrons feeling sympathy for him and exiting the restaurant in disgust at Squidward.